eneskemalergin/blog/_posts/blog/2017-01-16-Introduction_to_Pandas-2.md

 In the last post while introducing data structures, I talked about basic indexing, I will show here as well for the sake of completeness.

+I am going to follow the official data structure documentation [here](http://pandas.pydata.org/pandas-docs/stable/indexing.html)

+If you like to follow this small tutorial in notebook format you can check out [here](https://github.com/eneskemalergin/Blog-Notebooks/blob/master/Introduction_to_Pandas-2.ipynb)

 ## Basic Indexing